sahilbishnoi26/teradata-mcp-server/README.md

 ### Adding the MCP server to Claude Desktop
 You can add this server Claude desktop adding this entry to your `claude_desktop_config.json` config file:

+Note: you will need to modify the directory path in the arg & the DATABASE_URI for your environment

 ```
 {